AkibHossainOmi/Educational-Institution-Management_DIIT_GPT_Joddha/README.md

 # Educational Institution Management System

 This project is a comprehensive **Educational Institution Management System** developed to streamline and manage institutional operations efficiently.
-It was designed as part of the Tejgaon College Hackathon by **Team GPT Joddha**.
+It was designed as part of the Tejgaon College Hackathon by **DIIT_GPT_Joddha**.

 ---